shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 <summary>The text of this License Template itself is offered with specific permissions regarding its copying and modification.</summary>
 &nbsp;

 You can copy and distribute it, and you can adapt it for your own use by filling in the designated placeholders.
 However, to maintain consistency for the "VOD Reaction License Version 0.3" model, modifications to the core legal terms (beyond placeholders) mean your version should be considered a new, distinct license.
-Full details on how you can use and adapt the license template text are provided in Section 11 of the License Template document itself, and further explained in Section 7 of this guide.
+Full details on how you can use and adapt the license template text are provided in Clause 11 of the License Template document itself, and further explained in Section 7 of this guide.
 </details>

 To help you smoothly adopt and operationalize the VOD Reaction License model, this guide will detail the following steps and considerations: